• Contact Us

 Help!
 My LSAT Scores Were Held!

 We've heard our fair share of panicked LSAT takers all with the same frenzied query: "LSAC says that my LSAT scores are on hold!
 I don't know how I did on the test!
 What happened?
 What can I do?"
-Thankfully, with a little research, we found out what was going on--and can give you a little guidance on what to do.Let's first start with how LSAC defines "held" scores: [A] hold will prevent the release of your LSAT score(s) and all LSAT and Credential Assembly Service (CAS) reporting to you and to law schools.
-If you order publications, shipping delays may also result.
-If the balance due is … [Read more...]
+Thankfully, with a little research, we found out what was going on and have guidance on what to do.Let's first start with how LSAC defines "held" scores: [A] hold will prevent the release of your LSAT score(s) and all LSAT and Credential Assembly … [Read more...]

 Posted by PowerScore Test Prep / Law School Admissions, LSAT Prep / Law School Admissions, LSAC, LSAT Score Leave a Comment